c4arl0s/create-table-of-contents/README.md

 ### how to use it ?

-You just have to pass as parameter to the script the name of the directory where is contained all you content index, for example: `Content.txt`.
+You just have to pass as parameter to the script the name of the txt file where is contained all your conten, for example: `Content.txt`.
 So,

 # Code